Building stuff is hard. Just try and make two stones stay on top of each other.. with kids playing around.

 Meet Johann, a middle-aged, industrious shepherd from an Alpine village.
 He and his family run a medium-sized farm with about 200 sheep.
 In his youth, he started with a modest 30 sheep received from his reluctant father, as a loan — needless to say it didn’t help smooth their already fractured relationship.
 Armed with the grit commanded by the brutal heights he calls home, he slowly increased his flock to a respectable size, loan returned and all.
 Johann even added some 20 goats in the mix, just for diversity — he kinda likes their playfulness.
 He knows all there is to know about sheep (goats are kind of the same, in his book) and is thinking to grow his flock to about 1000.
 He won’t have to work much more — the sheep tend to know how to keep out of trouble and eat that darn grass.
 OK, maybe a couple more dogs and some extra helping hands come shearing or milking time — raising seven children just might have been worth it.
 A manageable undertaking, regardless.

 Now, meet Joseph, a middle-aged, clear-eyed mayor of a small Belorussian village, just north of Minsk.
 His village is home to about 900 people.
 Wonderful, hard-working, diligent people Joseph has come to know and respect.
 Every Monday morning, he goes on his “troops inspection” as he likes to call it (he comes from a long line of army men).
 Joseph makes his way down every street, no matter how small, and pays close attention to each household as they go about their life.
 Each of these Monday walks reassures him that all is well in his little village.
 Under his 4-terms watch, things have gone from poor to great.
 The thought fills him with pride and confidence.
 So much so, that he becomes convinced he is on to something bigger here.
 His way of managing this community is right.
 More than right.. perfect!
 In a foggy September Monday morning, upon finishing his “inspection,” he has a stroke of genius: how much better it would be if other, less fortunate people could enjoy this as well?!
 And with their help, how much better could his village get?!
-The sparkle in his eyes could pierce through the deepest of fogs.
+The sparkle in his eyes could pierce through the thickest of fogs.
 That very day he drafted a plan to start a PR campaign in neighboring villages with the goal of increasing the village population to 4000, preferably five or even 6000.
 A couple of years should be enough.

 Who would you trust with your life savings?
 Apart from those of you that dosed off by now, I reckon most would find Johann, the shepherd, as a more reasonable, trustworthy kind of guy.
 He deals with a homogeneous flock, and he knows it.
 He is well aware of the short-range of behaviors sheep exhibit in a group, and even invites some goat-driven diversity.
 Joseph, the mayor, on the other hand, ends up thinking about large groups of people, exhibiting a far greater range of behaviors, in pretty much the same terms as Johann, to everyone’s peril.